-Five creative mosaic pattern using ceramic square tiles
+Five creative mosaic patterns using ceramic square tiles

 As enduring a design as the smooth square tile is, sometimes a grid of monochrome blocks can feel too rigid for a space.
 Armed with creativity and daring, homeowners and interior designers fashion the square tile mosaic into an unexpected visual wonder.